 - Just after entering the crashed ship, Lister screams in horror... because a piece of ice managed to get down the back of his trouser legs.

 - Lister trying to explain why the virus killing him and his eating a chicken aren't the same thing.

-Lister: I'm a human.
+Lister: I'm a human being.
 I have certain qualities that elevate me above poultry!
 I can think.
 I can play the guitar!The Cat: Better than a chicken?
-Buddy, are you nuts?!
+Are you crazy?!